Consumer Price Index: What You Need to Know About the CPI

 The Bureau of Labor Statistics publishes thousands of consumer price indexes.
 However, there are two main CPI indexes often cited by financial media.

-All Items Consumer Price Index for All Urban Consumers (CPI-U): This is considered the broadest and most used CPI number.
-This is what financial media use when they refer to inflation numbers.
+• All Items Consumer Price Index for All Urban Consumers (CPI-U): This is considered the broadest and most used CPI number.
+Financial media use it when they refer to inflation numbers.
 The CPI-U represents over 90% of the U.S. population.

 The CPI-U is derived from the spending patterns of people living in metropolitan and urban areas.
-You can think of these as working professionals, self-employed, and retirees.
+These people can be thought of as working professionals, self-employed, and retirees.
 The report excludes farm households, military families, and people living in remote rural areas.

-Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W): This monthly reported CPI number is comprised of workers with hourly wages and clerical employment.
+• Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W): This monthly reported CPI number comprises workers with hourly wages and clerical employment.
 The CPI-W covers approximately 29% of the U.S. population living in households with clerical or hourly workers.

 Consumer Price Index Categories

-The Bureau of Labor Statistics categorizes all expenditure items used in the CPI into eight major groups.
+The Bureau of Labor Statistics categorizes all expenditure items used in the Consumer Price Index into eight major groups.
 Under the umbrella of these groups, there are over 200 categories.
 The eight major groups are:

 Category Expense Examples Weight